Pre-crime: In criminal justice practice

 The frontline of a modern criminal justice system is increasingly preoccupied with anticipating threats, and is the antithesis of the traditional criminal justice system's focus on past crimes.
 Traditionally, criminal justice and punishment presuppose evidence of a crime being committed.
 This time-honored principle is violated once punishment is meted out "for crimes never committed".
-Today, a clear example of this trend is "nachträgliche Sicherungsverwahrung" (retrospective security detention), which became an option in German criminal law in 2004.
-This "measure of security" can be decided upon at the end of a prison sentence on a purely prognostic basis.
-In France, a similarly retrospective measure was introduced in 2008 as "rétention de sûreté" (security detention).
+An example of this trend in the first decade of the twenty-first century is "nachträgliche Sicherungsverwahrung" ('retrospective security detention'), which became an option in German criminal law in 2004.
+This "measure of security" can be decided upon at the end of a prison sentence on a purely predictive basis.
+In France, a similarly predictive measure was introduced in 2008 as "rétention de sûreté" (security detention).
 The German measure was viewed as violating the European Convention on Human Rights by the European Court of Human Rights in 2009.
-It was, however, never completely abolished in Germany and new legislation is envisaged to continue this practice under the new name "Therapieunterbringung" (detention for therapy)..
+As of 2014, the German law was still partly active in Germany and new legislation was planned for continuing the pre-crime law under the new name "Therapieunterbringung" (detention for therapy).
 A similar provision for indefinite administrative detention was found in Finnish law, but it was not enforced after the mid-1970s.
 Precrime is most obvious and advanced in the context of counter-terrorism, though it is argued that, far from countering terrorism, precrime produces the futures it purports to prevent.

-In 2020, the Tampa Bay Times compared the Pasco County Sheriff's Office precrime detection program to the film Minority Report, citing pervasive monitoring of suspects and repeated visits to their homes, schools and places of employment.
+In 2020, the Tampa Bay Times compared the Pasco County Sheriff's Office precrime detection program to the film Minority Report, citing pervasive monitoring of suspects and repeated visits to their homes, schools, and places of employment.

+In 2025, The Guardian reported that the UK Ministry of Justice was developing a "murder prediction system".
+The existence of the project was discovered by the pressure group Statewatch, and some of its workings were uncovered through documents obtained by Freedom of Information requests.
+Statewatch stated that The Homicide Prediction Project uses police and government data to profile people with the aim of 'predicting' who is "at risk" of committing murder in future.
+The project began in January 2023, under Prime Minister Rishi Sunak.